trapoom555/trapoom555-blog/content/posts/VIMA.md

 Raffel, Colin, et al. "Exploring the limits of transfer learning with a unified text-to-text transformer."
 The Journal of Machine Learning Research 21.1 (2020): 5485-5551.

 <a id="4">[4]</a>
+Dosovitskiy, Alexey, et al. "An image is worth 16x16 words: Transformers for image recognition at scale." arXiv preprint arXiv:2010.11929 (2020).

+<a id="5">[5]</a>
 Shridhar, Mohit, Lucas Manuelli, and Dieter Fox.
 "Perceiver-actor: A multi-task transformer for robotic manipulation."
 Conference on Robot Learning.
 PMLR, 2023.